kampffrosch94/froql/README.md

 <details>
   <summary><a href="https://github.com/not-fl3/nanoserde">nanoserde</a></summary>
   This is the fastest compiling proc macro crate for serialization I know.
-  So copying from that I wrote froqls proc macro without any external dependencies.
+  So copying from that I wrote froql's proc macro without any external dependencies.
 </details>
 <details>
   <summary><a href="https://github.com/bevyengine/bevy">bevy_ecs</a></summary>